Target CEO says he still sees many opportunities in retail

 Retailers overall are under pressure to make the stores more inviting and offer experiences shoppers couldn't get online, as customers increasingly opt for the convenience of shopping online.

 Target is offering new store brands, eight of which will be available for the first time for the holiday season.
-That includes the much-anticipated Heart & Hand by Magnolia, a lifestyle brand from Chip and Joanna Gaines of HGTV's "Fixer Upper."
+That includes the much-anticipated Hearth & Hand with Magnolia, a lifestyle brand from Chip and Joanna Gaines of HGTV's "Fixer Upper."

 Target's also been expanding online services including now shipping online orders from 1,400 of its 1,800 stores for faster delivery.
 It's hiring 100,000 temporary workers, a 40 percent increase from last year, to working in its stores, stocking shelves or fulfilling online orders.